TheCreamGravy/Dragon-Listing-BBCode-Generator/README.md

 Here's the fun part!
 OwO This program ONLY needs your input; it will fill in the blanks in the code, and export a text document you can simply copy and paste said BBCode into the forums.
 After not playing FR for several years, I had quite a bit ot get caught up on, so buckle in!

 * Dragon ID: This is used to generate the dragon's image (The same you'd see if you clicked on the dragon in the lair), as well as the link to buy and scry!
-No more putting in the image URL, we do that for ya.
-OwO
+No more pointles grabbing urls to copy.
+(Again, we are not pulling any information from the site directly; our program just does the math for the urls.)
 * Dragon's Name: If your dragon has a name, put it here!
 Otherwise, use "Unnamed" (Leaving this blank throws the layout off a bit)
 * Pair Name: If your dragon comes from a hatchery, that's where this goes.
 Otherwise, it can be left blank.
 * Hatchday: [HAPPY BIRTHDAY!](https://www.youtube.com/watch?v=__xdaj422b8) Your dragon's hatchday!
 For people who like dragons hatched on specific days.
-* Modern or Ancient Button: This not only includes the respective icon in the listing, but will you the respective lists of modern and ancient dragons and their genes.
+* Modern or Ancient Button: This not only includes the respective icon in the listing, but will give you the respective lists of modern and ancient dragons and their genes.
 * Breed: You'll get modern breeds if you select the modern button, and ancient breeds if you select ancient.
 * Element: The dragon's element.
 Necessary for the eye color as well.
 * Eye Type: Self-explanatory.